 U.S. Morgan Silver Dollars are the most popular and widely collected of all U.S. silver coins.
 Minted between 1878 and 1904 in Philadelphia, New Orleans, San Francisco, and Carson City, these classic silver coins served as the backbone of daily commerce, both nationally and internationally, for many decades.
 Today, Morgan dollars remain extremely popular with coin collectors and silver investors because of their large silver content, superb minting, rich history, and iconic design.

 In 1921, The Morgan dollar was brought back after a 16-year hiatus for a single-year mintage at the Phildelphia, San Francisco, and Denver Mints.
 This is usually considered a a type unto itself, and is traded separately as the 1921 Morgan Silver Dollar.

-Named after their designer, James T. Morgan, Morgan Silver Dollars are also known as Liberty Head dollars because of the radiant, dignified profile of Miss Liberty featured on the obverse.
+Named after their designer, George T. Morgan, Morgan Silver Dollars are also known as Liberty Head dollars because of the radiant, dignified profile of Miss Liberty featured on the obverse.
 The reverse depicts the inspiring image of an American Eagle, standing tall with widespread wings, perched confidently upon the olive branch of peace and the arrows of military strength.

 Although Morgan silver dollars were minted in large quantities, very few survive today.
 As result of the Pittman Act of 1918, nearly 270 million Morgan dollars were melted down into silver bars for export, and further melting occurred in the 1960s and 1980s when silver prices skyrocketed.